 If you notice any of these changes, see your healthcare provider as soon as possible.

-Fortunately, there are several ways women can be proactive about their breast health, such as:
+Fortunately, there are several breast health services available from Banner Health that allow women to be proactive about their breast health, such as:

 Clinical Breast Exams (CBE): These exams are usually performed by a healthcare provider during your physical exam to check for breast problems.
-Women should receive a CBE every 1 to 3 years between the ages of 29 and 39.
+Women should receive a CBE every 1 to 3 years between age 18-39.
+Women age 40 and older should receive a CBE every year.

-Screenings for breast cancer are usually fully covered by most insurance providers and include mammograms.
+Screenings for breast cancer are usually fully covered by most insurance providers.
+All insurance plans completely cover screening mammograms, with no out-of-pocket costs.
+All women age 40 and older should have a mammogram once per year.
 Women ages 25 to 29 should get a clinical breast exam every 1 to 3 years.
-Women 40 and older should get a clinical breast exam and mammogram every year.

 If breast cancer is diagnosed, the world-renowned team at Banner MD Anderson treats all types of breast cancer with a multidisciplinary approach.
 Breast cancer treatment options depend on several factors, including the stage and type of cancer and overall health conditions.